 Allowable: Repeated coursework may be included if the student received an unsatisfactory or failing grade.
-There is no limit on the number of allowable repeats if the student does not receive a passing grade, as long as Satisfactory Academic Progress (SAP) standards are met.
+A student is only allowed to repeat the same course 3 times per University policy; however, the number of repeated courses is not determined for financial aid as long as Satisfactory Academic Progress (SAP) standards are met.